 Scheduling of Gynecological Examinations

 A woman is presumed not to be niddah (she has a chezkat taharah) from the time she immerses in the mikveh until her next anticipated menses.
-Therefore, when gynecological procedures are performed during this part of her cycle, it is easier for a rabbi to rule that any bleeding is of traumatic origin and does not render her niddah.
+Therefore, when gynecological procedures are performed during this part of her cycle, it is easier for a halachic authority to rule that any bleeding is of traumatic origin and does not render her niddah.

-It is usually preferable to avoid scheduling gynecological exams during the seven blood-free days.
-Halachic rulings tend to be stricter during this time, especially during the first three of the seven days.
-Similarly, it is best to avoid scheduling exams for days of anticipated menses (vestot).
-If, however, a procedure must be performed at an inopportune time, the woman should not independently assume that she is niddah or that she has invalidated her seven blood-free days.
-Rather, she should consult a rabbi.
+It is usually preferable to avoid scheduling gynecological exams during the shivah neki’im (seven clean days).
+This can create complications with bedikot.
+Halachic rulings also tend to be stricter during this time, especially (according to Ashkenazi traditions) during the first three of the seven days.
+Similarly, it is best to avoid scheduling exams for days of anticipated menses (vesatot), on which a woman performs bedikot.